-Metals that are actively traded around the globe can be classified into two main categories – precious metals and base metals.
+Metals are a commodity that’s actively traded around the globe.
+They can be classified into two main categories – precious metals and base metals.
 In this guide, we’re going to take a look at:

 Precious metals are naturally occurring metals that have a high economic and trading value due to their relative scarcity and lustre: The main precious metals are: